jiang18/ld_adjuster/README.md

   - **SNPs**: Replaced with SNP mean before standardization
   - **Covariates/Error Weights**: Individuals with any missing values are excluded from analysis

-## License

-This implementation is provided for academic and research use.